 Computers and Library Access

-Students who have laptops are encouraged to bring them, especially for purposes of writing papers when the demands on Leiden University facilities are at their greatest.
+Students who have laptops are encouraged to bring them, especially for purposes of writing papers when the demands on The Grotius Centre facilities are at their greatest.
 Academic culture in Holland is different than it is in the U.S., and access to and use of computer facilities and libraries will also be different.
-Leiden University has its own computer facilities with email and internet access, but you must adapt to sharing both equipment and time.
-Leiden University also maintains its own library with essential reference works and limited volumes of primary source materials.
+The Grotius Centre has its own computer facilities with email and internet access, but you must adapt to sharing both equipment and time.
+Students will also have access to the Peace Palace Library that maintains essential reference works and limited volumes of primary source materials.